JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-14-sightseeing.md

 They charged us eighteen dollars a pound, but wanted double that for wahoo.
 In the states that's usually the opposite.
 Apparently the demand is the opposite down here.
 The guy inside did say he ranks grouper lower than wahoo and closer to tuna.
 Personally I think the tuna trumps them both, but it's just preference and all three can be fantastic.

 My dad also took our time on land to source a new charcoal filter for our desalinator.
-Staniels Cay yacht club is actually owned by the company Watermakers Inc. so finding the part was easier than you would think.
+Staniel Cay yacht club is actually owned by the company Watermakers Inc. so finding the part was easier than you would think.
 I wouldn't expect anywhere else down here to have one in stock.

 ![waiting-for-parts](/images/waiting-for-parts.jpg)